stefan-hoeck/idris2-sqlite3/docs/src/Tutorial.md

 ```

 Here, we generate all student-problem pairs with a `CROSS JOIN`, associate
-them with the corresponding exam (an `INNER_JOIN`) and add the
+them with the corresponding exam (an `INNER_JOIN`) and sum up the
 points each student got in a problem.
 For the last step, we use an
 `OUTER JOIN`, so that student-problem combos without points have a
 `NULL` entry in the `sp.points` column.
 We then aggregate everything
-per student and exam, and we filter out student with not all points
+per student and exam, and we filter out student with still unmarked
-in specified yet in an exam.
+problems in an exam.
 For this, we replace `NULL` entries with
-a negative number and make sure the minimal value is non-negative.
+a negative number and make sure the minimal value in the aggregate
+is non-negative.

+Please note, how we can reference named columns in the list of
+returned columns in the `HAVING` and `GROUP_BY` parts of the query:
+The schema these sections work on not only contains the tables from
+then sequence of joins but also an unnamed table holding the
+named columns from the list of column expressions.

 Finally, we also want to list only the students who failed the exam, which
 we assume happen, if they have fewer than half of the points: